TheoViel/kaggle_birdclef2024/README.md

 #### Second Level models

 Efficientvit-b0 showed great performances while still being very fast to infer.
 5 folds take 40 minutes to submit using ONNX.
-We tried several models with similar throughput to effvit-b0, and decided to also use an mnasnet-100 for diversity.
-For training second level models we added the unlabelled soundscapes with the predicted pseudo labels to the training data.
-This looks simple but it took several attempts to find the correct way to do it.
-What worked fine was to use rather large batch sizes (128), and add a similar amount of pseudo labeled samples.
+We tried several models with similar throughput to Efficientvit-b0 and decided to also use an mnasnet-100 for diversity.
+For training second level models we added the unlabeled soundscapes with the predicted pseudo labels to the training data.
+This looks straight-forward but it took several attempts to find the correct way to do it.
+What worked fine was to use rather large batch sizes (128) and append a similar amount of pseudo labeled samples.

 ## How to use the repository